strug-hub/VikNGS/source/parameters.rst

 This setting will store genotypes parsed from the VCF file in memory and will enable exploration of these values after p-values have been calculated.

 .. warning::
-    Retaining all genotypes is extremely memory-intesnive since a large amount of the data from the VCF file is being stored in memory simultantously.
+    Retaining all genotypes is extremely memory-intensive since a large amount of the data from the VCF file is being stored in memory simultaneously.
 Please only use this option for small datasets or on machines with very large amounts of memory.